imunitic/go-todo/README.md

 go-todo
 =======

-A todo list web app to learn Go, Ember.js and MongoDB
+A todo list web app to learn Go, CanJS, Bootstrap and MongoDB